Image: Shutterstock

 Who Is A Mean Girl?

-These girls thrive on dirty details of others’ life.
+These girls thrive on the dirty details of others’ lives.
 They have multiple sources to keep themselves updated with the latest gossip and ensure that every negative or embarrassing detail is never left unshared.
 They enjoy spreading rumors.
 In case a rumor does not seem juicy then they do not refrain from adding some spice to it to make it more interesting.
 They can never be trusted with secrets as they cannot keep one.
 Not even that of their friends.
 In fact, these girls don’t even spare their friends.
 They will betray them for the sake of spreading a rumor.

-2. The Critic:
+2. The critic

 These girls never seem to be impressed by anything.
 They overly scrutinize things to find faults in others.
 They belittle everything about the other person to feel a sense of false pride.
 Unnecessarily criticizing others makes them feel good.
 They pass snide remarksiRemarks to criticize someone in an indirect and unkind way on others dressing style, appearance, gait, mannerisms, and social standing.
 Their sarcastic comments break their victim’s self-esteem and frighten them.

-3. Miss Hoity-Toity:
+3. Miss Hoity-Toity

+These are rich girls who operate within a strict social hierarchy, preferring to interact only with those who match their status.
 They can afford fancy stuff and want to be surrounded by friends who can maintain the same.
 For them, mixing with rich people is a way of expanding right connections that can yield future benefits.
 Anyone below their standard is looked down upon and treated badly.
 These girls also pick on girls who may not necessarily be below their level but are perceived as a threat to their social status.

-4. The Referees:
+4. The referees

 These girls like to dictate terms to others.
 They decide on who can talk to whom and who should be an outcast.
 They are like referees in a soccer match where showing the red card to a player has him out of the game.
 Any girl they show a red card faces exclusion from all parties, groups, and events.
 Girls are nice to these mean girls out of fear of being labeled as an outcast by them.
 Similarly, members of the group of these mean girls comply and approve every action of theirs so as not to be banished from the group.
 The behavior of these mean girls is an example of groupthink, where members of a group prioritize conformity and unanimity over critical thinking and independent decision-making.